sari-tech/sql/02_assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
 Your answer...
+The sample ERD has additional tables for Dbo like Error and Db log.
+Also, they have many more tables and attributes to make a functional bookstore.
+They also have additional attributes to take care of online orders, multiple currencies, regions.
+I would like to include these in a more elaborate version of my ERD.
 ```

 # Criteria